-Winning the Western Collegiate Hockey Association men's regular season championship, as has proven time and time again over the past 63 seasons, has traditionally been one of the toughest titles to win in collegiate sports.
+Winning the Western Collegiate Hockey Association men's regular season championship, as has proven time and time again over the past 65 seasons, is traditionally one of the toughest titles to win in collegiate sports.

 Since the Association's founding in 1951-52, the number of games that have made up the league's regular season championship race have fluctuated as well as the methods of determining the champions.
 The number of league games have ranged from a low of 12 in the founding season of 1951-52 to a high of 35 games that ran from 1986-87 through 1988-89.
 Since 1997-98, the conference schedule has consisted of 28 games per team.

 Methods of determining the annual regular season team champion have included points accumulated (1951-58, 1973-79 and 1980-present) and winning percentage (1959-73, 1979-80).
 Beginning in 2016-17, the league will move to a three-points-per-game model.

 The conference regular season title includes the awarding of the fabled MacNaughton Cup to the team champion.

 Historic MacNaughton Cup Awarded to WCHA Regular Season Champion